TianQin-bit/public/README.md

 # public
-fork or download as you wish
+Fork and download as you wish